Agentyzu/MAE-AM/README.md

 # MAE-AM

-This repository contains the official implementation of the **MAE-AM** system, as described in the paper **"MAE-AM: Query-driven Multi-Advertisement Embeddings and Auction Mechanism in LLM"**, submitted to **IJCAI 2025**.
+This repository contains the official implementation of the **MAE-AM** system, as described in the paper **"MAE-AM: Query-driven Multi-Advertisement Embeddings and Auction Mechanism in LLM"**, submitted to **NeurIPS 2025**.

 ## Introduction